 - Lit. before times eternal

-2 You then, my son, be strong in the grace that is in Christ Jesus.
-2 And the things you have heard from me in the presence of many witnesses, pass these along to trustworthy men who will be able to instruct others as well.
+2 Therefore, my son, be strong in the grace that is in Christ Jesus.
+2 And the things that you heard me teach1 in the presence of many witnesses—pass them along to trustworthy men who will be able to instruct others as well.
 3 Accept your share of suffering as a good soldier of Jesus Christ.
-4 No soldier on active duty entangles himself in the affairs of civilian life, so that he might please the one who enlisted him.
-5 Similarly, if anyone competes as an athlete, he is not crowned with the victor’s wreath unless he competes according to the rules.
+4 No soldier on active duty entangles himself in the affairs of civilian life, so that he may please the one who enlisted him.
+5 Likewise, if anyone competes as an athlete, he is not crowned with the victor’s wreath unless he competes according to the rules.
 6 The hardworking farmer should be the first to receive a share of the crops.
-7 Think over what I am saying, and the Lord will enable you to understand it all.1
+7 Think over what I’m saying, and the Lord will help you understand it all.2

 The Lord’s Bond-servant

-14 Remind them of these things, solemnly charging them before God4 not to wrangle over mere words, which is altogether useless and leads only to the ruin of the hearers.
-15 Make every effort to present yourself to God as one who is tested and proven, a worker who need not be ashamed, skillfully handling5 the message of the truth.
-16 But avoid profane babblings, for they will lead people into more and more ungodliness,6 17 and their empty talk will spread like gangrene.
-Among them are Hymenaeus and Philetus, 18 men who have strayed from the truth, saying that the resurrection has already occurred, and who thereby overthrow the faith of some.
-19 Nevertheless, the firm foundation of God remains standing, having this seal: “The Lord knows those who belong to Him,”7 and, “Let everyone who names the name of the Lord depart from unrighteousness.”
+14 Remind our people of these things, solemnly charging them before God6 not to wrangle over mere words, which is utterly useless and only leads to the ruin of the hearers.
+15 Make every effort to present yourself to God as one who is tested and proven, a worker who need not be ashamed, properly handling7 the message of the truth.
+16 But avoid profane babblings, for they will only lead to more ungodliness,8 17 and their empty talk will spread like gangrene.
+Among them are Hymenaeus and Philetus, 18 who have strayed from the truth, declaring that the resurrection has already taken place, thereby overthrowing the faith of some.
+19 Nevertheless, the firm foundation of God still stands, having this seal: “The Lord knows those who belong to him,”9 and, “Let everyone who names the name of the Lord depart from unrighteousness.”

 - Lit. for the Lord will give you understanding in everything